-A portion of Sallal's water service area includes an area annexed in 2009 by the City that is located approximately to the East of 436th Avenue SE and North of l-90 ("Annexation Area").
-The Annexation area contains zoning to allow dense commercial and residential development.
-Sallal's water rights are insufficient to serve all of the growth that could occur within the Annexation Area.
-The Permit authorizes the City to convey water to Sallal on a wholesale basis so that Sallal may provide water service to the Annexation Area Association "until North Bend 's water service area expands to include all property with the UGA ".
+A portion of Sallal's water service area includes an area annexed in 2009 by the City.
+The area that was annexed is approximately located to the East of 432th Avenue SE and North of l-90 ("Annexation Area").
+The Annexation area and other areas within the urban growth area (“UGA”) as designated by King County and which are within Sallal’s water service area contain zoning to allow dense commercial and residential development.
+Sallal's water rights are insufficient to serve all of the growth that could occur within the Annexation Area and UGA.
+The Protested Report of Examination (“Report”) that is the basis for the Permit states that the City will convey water to Sallal on a wholesale basis so that Sallal may provide water service to the Annexation Area and UGA"until North Bend 's water service area expands to include all property within the UGA ".
+The acquisition and transfer of water service areas and facilities among water utilities are governed by many laws and the parties recognize that the Report does not supersede those laws.

+In order for the City to provide potable water to Sallal as authorized by the Permit so that Sallal may continue to serve the Annexation Area and UGA, the City will sell potable water to Sallal from the Centennial Well and provide Sallal with an easement so that Sallal may install pumps, controls and storage to receive the water.

 The parties have negotiated terms for water supply as set forth herein in order to satisfy their respective water supply needs.
 The parties are willing to supply each other with wholesale water on the terms and conditions provided for herein, and each is willing to purchase wholesale water from the other on such terms and conditions.
 Now, therefore,